kathrynfieg/TafeBuddy_SRV_App/README.md

 # TafeBuddy

-Tafe Buddy is an online
+TAFE SA - anytime, anywhere.
+Tafe Buddy is an application developed for students of TAFE SA and allows them to connect to a range of services and resources relevant to their studies.

+What's New:

+Introducing the Students Results View (SRV)!

 ## Students Results View (SRV)